livekit/components-js/packages/react/etc/components-react.api.md

 import { SVGProps } from 'react';
 import { TextStreamData } from '@livekit/components-core';
 import { ToggleSource } from '@livekit/components-core';
+import { TokenSourceConfigurable } from 'livekit-client';
+import { TokenSourceFetchOptions } from 'livekit-client';
+import { TokenSourceFixed } from 'livekit-client';
 import { Track } from 'livekit-client';
 import { TrackProcessor } from 'livekit-client';
 import { TrackPublication } from 'livekit-client';